-Two committees, 3, 4, , have been formed to address the middle skills gaps in Grayson and Fannin Counties by designing in-school programs for high school students.
+Two committees, Manufacturing and Healthcare, were created to address the middle skills gaps in Grayson and Fannin Counties by designing in-school programs for high school students.
 These committees, made up of local employers, economic developers, Workforce and Grayson College designed curriculum to meet industry standards that results in the opportunity to gain certificates and degrees that are industry recognized.
 As a result of actions taken by the Manufacturing Committee, youth participants can start their career pathways in the 10th grade and graduate high school with certificates that serve as a foundation for future degrees.
 Over 30 area employers have participated in focus groups to explore this program and have agreed to give hiring preference to the students who complete certificate programs offered as a result of this committee's recommendations.
 Manufacturers and economic developers are so committed to this program they have agreed to pay tuition, books and supplies for any high school student who wishes to enroll.
 The program is available to both in-school and out-of-school youth as well as adults.
+These committees have raised over \$1 million dollars from employer donations and grants to support scholarships and equip a new lab at Grayson College with state-of-the art machinery to support this program.

-Gainesville Economic Development Corporation, Workforce and North Central Texas College have also collaborated to design programs that allow high school students to graduate with an associate degree.
+Gainesville Economic Development Corporation, Workforce and North Central Texas College (NCTC) have also collaborated to design programs that allow high school students to graduate with an associate degree.
 Multiple programs in manufacturing and healthcare continue to be available to youth in Cooke County through this collaboration.
+In addition, we work closely with NCTC and the Gainesville Economic Development Corporation to provide career exploration through the Jobs Y'All funding.
+In 2022, we worked with community partners to provide an opportunity for over 500 8th graders from Cooke County to participate in a Career Day at the NCTC campus.

 The Texoma Regional Consortium Healthcare Committee addresses skills gaps in the healthcare industry.
-Representatives from both Texoma and Southern Oklahoma Workforce Board, area hospitals, nursing homes, economic development, and community colleges attend Healthcare Committee meetings to discuss strategies to address healthcare skill gaps.
-The committee is working to develop programs for high school students to begin a career pathway in healthcare.
-In cooperation with Grayson College a Patient Care Technician program has been added to the high school career and technical education and dual credit curriculum.
-Students who complete this program will achieve three certificates that will immediately make these students employable in the Texoma WDA: Certified Nurse's Aide (CNA), Phlebotomist, and EKG Technician.
+Representatives from Texoma, the Southern Oklahoma Workforce Board, area hospitals, nursing homes, economic development, and community colleges attend Healthcare Committee meetings to discuss strategies to address healthcare skill gaps.
+The committee is working to present two additional workshops/conferences in 2023.
+The committee will continue to work with local education providers to develop programs for high school students to begin a career pathway in healthcare.
 Current goals of the Healthcare Committee continue to be to create an interest in healthcare careers and to lay the foundation for advanced degrees in healthcare.
 Future goals of this committee include researching and applying for Sector Partnership grants to support creating effective and sustainable sector partnerships in healthcare.
+The 2023 conferences will support the goal of creating greater sector partnerships across state lines.